JustinInCoding/HIITFit/README.md

 - use Alert to inform user loading file error
 - use map to transform exerciseDay to plistData
 - use custom button style with shadow to make a neumorphic button
+- use @ViewBuilder to fix the compiler error which expects some View to be one type of view

 ## Features